lejogs/lejogs.github.io/_posts/2014-05-24-The-Weekender.md

 so, and a gravel track up a steep hill.
 Sadly we couldn’t blame the Garmin as it was guiding us precisely along our chosen route.
-At least we got to learn a new, probably northern, word for alleyway – the giddle.
+At least we got to learn a new, probably northern, word for alleyway – the ginnel.

 The last 10 miles into Winchester were tough; undulating countryside, but very tired legs